How to Control Your Emotions Like a Stoic

 How to practice: Feel anger rising?
 Count: "One...
 Two...
 Three..."
 Then ask: "What’s the wisest response here?"

 Why it works: The pause interrupts your automatic emotional reaction and engages your rational mind.
-It's the difference between reacting and responding.
+It is the difference between reacting and responding.

 Real example: Your boss criticizes your work unfairly.
 Instead of defensive anger, pause and think: "How can I address this constructively?"